 The CPA Secretary-General, Stephen Twigg added: "I am pleased to celebrate Commonwealth Day 2021 - my first as the CPA's Secretary-General.
 Today, we have an opportunity to reflect on the diversity of the Commonwealth.
 In particular, as it is also International Women's Day, I pay tribute to the hard work of women Parliamentarians across the Commonwealth.
-Additionally, I am delighted to highlight the importance of engaging young people and the relaunch of CPA's Youth Engagement Pack.
+Additionally, I am delighted to bightight the importance of engaging young people and the relevant of CPA's Youth delighted to highlight the importance of engaging young people and the relaunch of CPA's Youth Engagement Pack.
 As we look to the future, the Commonwealth has a responsibility to listen to diverse voices including women and young people."